-SOA Watch is honored to host a mini-film festival on March 20 & 21, 2021 in partnership with Mutual Aid Media, COPINH, and OFRANEH.
-The film festival will include the world premiere of the documentary La Lucha Sigue (The Struggle Continues) about the struggles of the Lenca and Garifuna peoples in Honduras as well as amazing discussion panels following each film.
-Mark your calendars and register below.
+SOA Watch is honored to have hosted a mini-film festival on March 20 & 21, 2021 in partnership with Mutual Aid Media, COPINH, and OFRANEH.
+The film festival included the world premiere of the documentary La Lucha Sigue (The Struggle Continues) about the struggles of the Lenca and Garifuna peoples in Honduras as well as amazing discussion panels following each film.
+View the entire Film Festival recording below!

 SATURDAY, MARCH 20, 2021

 English – youtu.be/-MoXu34h8jM

 The film festival opened with the world premiere of LA LUCHA SIGUE (THE STRUGGLE CONTINUES), on the heels of COPINH’s commemoration activities for the 5th anniversary of the assassination of world-renowned Indigenous leader Berta Cáceres.
 Additionally, March 20th marked 8 months and 2 days since the forced disappearance of 4 Garífuna men of Triunfo de la Cruz from their homes.

 In Honduras, the most dangerous place in the world to be a land defender, the Lenca and Garífuna people are not backing down.
 They are fighting to uphold their rights and Indigenous and Black cultures in the face of state backed megaprojects and narco-traffickers who seek to assassinate them, destroy their lands, and erase their existence.
 Watch the trailer.